TRUBA-HPC/lssrv/README.md

 ## Installation

 `lssrv` doesn't require any changes in Slurm configuration.
-The installation can be completed bu copying the files to their respective places.
+The installation can be completed by copying the files to their respective places.

 ### Dependencies